raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSGroupUpdate must contain a PublicMessage that contains a commit with an UpdatePath, but without other proposals.
+* The MLSGroupUpdate MUST contain a PublicMessage that contains a commit with an UpdatePath, but no other proposals by value.
-* If the leaf credential is changed by the update, the DS must validate the new credential.
+* If the leaf credential is changed by the update, the DS MUST validate the new credential.

 TODO: The discussion around identity and credentials should yield a method to